Better like this? by Karl Cresser & Lara Buffard

 Dandy minion in “A 24-decade history of popular music” by Taylor Mac /Photo La Tageuse Elegante

-Fabulous and fearless, Taylor Mac reframes the social history of America through three decades of song in this no-holds-barred extravaganza of music, art, activism, and hugely entertaining mass ritual.
+Fabulous and fearless, Taylor Mac reframes the social history of America through three decades of songs in this no-holds-barred extravaganza of music, art, activism, and hugely entertaining mass ritual.

 Traces by Lara Buffard /Photo Mauro Abbühl

-How to redeem yourself with only seven deadly sins? by Gur Arie Piepskovitz & Lara Buffard /Photo Liz Gorman
+How to redeem yourself with only seven deadly sins? by Gur A Piepskovitz & Lara Buffard /Photo Liz Gorman

 Louder please! by Lara Buffard /Photo Gracegracegrace